The Mayflower Compact was a social contract the pilgrims signed in November 1620 in order to establish law and order in the new colony.

 The pilgrims worried that they had no legal right to colonize the area because they did not have permission, known as a patent, from the king to do so.
 They were also well aware that previous colonies had failed due to a lack of social order.
-Some of the Mayflower passengers were not puritans and they questioned the puritan’s authority, which caused concern among the group.
+Some of the Mayflower passengers were not separatists and they questioned their authority, which caused concern among the group.

 The group decided to draw up a social contract that would establish a local government and oblige the pilgrims to abide by the law of this government until they could obtain a new patent from the king.